tlswg/tls13-spec/draft-ietf-tls-tls13.md

 I.e., if the
-client sends PSKs A and B but the server prefers A, then the attacker can change the binder for B without affecting the binder for A. If the validated binder or the ClientHello.random are used as the storage key, then this attack is not possible.
+client sends PSKs A and B but the server prefers A, then the attacker can change the binder for B without affecting the binder for A. This will cause the ClientHello to be accepted, and may casue side effects such as replay cache pollution, although any 0-RTT data will not be decryptable because it will use different keys.
+If the validated binder or the ClientHello.random are used as the storage key, then this attack is not possible.

 Because this mechanism does not require storing all outstanding